• Skip to primary navigation

 Instructions

-1. In a medium bowl, combine prawns and 1 tablespoon old bay seasoning.
+1. In a medium mixing bowl, combine prawns and 1 tablespoon old bay seasoning.
 Let it sit for 5 minutes.

-2. Meanwhile, in a large bowl, combine corn, baby potatoes, sausage, lemon and garlic.
+2. Meanwhile, in a large mixing bowl, combine corn, baby potatoes, sausage, lemon and garlic.
 Add in the seasoned shrimp.
 Add 2 tablespoons melted butter, 1 teaspoon parsley, and remaining tablespoon of old bay seasoning.
 Toss together and let it sit for 10 minutes.

 3. You can grill these on either a grill pan or an outdoor barbecue grill.